vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### Detached Nested Scopes

-`EffectScope` accepts a constructor arugment to be created in "deteched" mode.
-A detached scope will not to be collected by its parent scope.
+`EffectScope` accepts a constructor argument to be created in "detached" mode.
+A detached scope will not be collected by its parent scope.

 This also makes usages like ["lazy initialization"](https://github.com/vuejs/vue-next/issues/1532) possible.